anngroong/podcasts/content/episode/288-yeghia-tashjian-artsakh-ethnic-cleansing-aftermath-israeli-palestinian-crisis-armenia.md

 * [Yeghia Tashjian](/guest/ytashjian)

 #### Topics:
-Artsakh Ethnic Cleansing Aftermath
+* Aftermath of the Ethnic Cleansing of Artsakh
+    * Shahramanyan meets Protesters
+    * “Rights & Security”
+    * Government-in-Exile
-Israeli-Palestinian Conflict
+* Israeli-Palestinian Conflict
+    * Ripple Effects to the South Caucasus
+    * Effects in the Middle East
+    * Lebanon & the Armenian Community

 Episode 288 | Recorded: October 22, 2023"""